 Meticulous Attention to Hand Hygiene

-Enhanced Exclusion and Isolation Practices
+Exclusion and Isolation Practices

 Exposure to COVID-19

-In the event that there is a known or suspected case of COVID-19 within our school, we will notify local health officials and follow their guidance.
+In the event that there is a known case of COVID-19 within our school, we will notify local health officials and follow their guidance.
 The school will notify families of any cases as well, and share the guidance given by local health officials.
 The school is prepared to close classrooms or the building entirely if necessary, to limit the risk of exposure to COVID-19.
 The duration of closure will be at the guidance of local health officials.

 - Children: If mandated by federal, state, local, or licensing authority, staff will assist children as required with wearing masks while in our care.
 If the child touches their face frequently, regularly removes the mask or cannot remove the mask independently, or any other safety concerns arise, our teachers will document this and immediately discontinue mask usage for that child.
 If mask usage for children is not mandated, children between the ages of 3 and 5 in our care are permitted to wear a mask or face covering while inside the school if requested by the parent, and if the School Director and parent have a mutually agreed upon plan for both mask usage and conditions for termination of mask usage.
 Children age 5 and older (unless mandated) may choose to wear masks or face coverings as tolerated, when unable to maintain social distancing inside the school.
 Children ages 5 and older will wear a cloth face covering as tolerated while being transported in a school vehicle.
-For safety reasons, children under the age of 3 years old are prohibited from wearing masks or cloth face coverings.
+For safety reasons, children under the age of 2 years are prohibited from wearing face coverings.